GJessopIII/Solar-Charger/docs/source/index.rst

 Welcome!
 =========================================
 This project was proposed to the Power Electronics class at Walla Walla University (ENGR 460).
 Since we had been studying DC-DC buck/boost converters our professor Dr. Rob Frohne gave us a cheap 2.5W solar array and tasked us with drawing maximum power from the array using Maximum Power Point Tracking (MPPT).
-All github files are located at `Repository <https://github.com/cosgais/Solar-Charger>`_.
+All files are located at on the `Repository <https://github.com/cosgais/Solar-Charger>`_.

 Contents:
 =========